angx-system/angeliax/SCHEMA.md

 The retired signal accepts one optional field: `successor_node_id` — the node ID of the provision that continues what this node provided.
 The link is one-way and part of the permanent record.

+The learning signal accepts one additional field when it credits a fix drawn from another node's work: `resolved_via` — the ID of the Witness Signal already posted on that node, naming the specific signal replicated.
+Mandatory for replication witnessing.
+A self-derived learning signal leaves it blank.

-A commons learning signal documents a method for sustaining the provision itself — not the surplus being given.
-Matching operates method-to-method only; a failure pairs with a learning signal, never with another node's surplus.
+A commons learning signal documents a method for sustaining the provision itself — not the thing being given.
+Matching operates method-to-method only; a failure pairs with a learning signal, never with another node's provision.

 ---